UNICEF

-History
+History of formation

 Creation

-As early as September 1943, Polish health specialist Ludwik Rajchman suggested in an article published in Free World entitled "A United Nations Health Service — Why not?" that a health service should be incorporated into the future international organization.
+As early as September 1943, Polish health specialist Ludwik Rajchman suggested in an article published in Free World entitled "A United Nations Health Service—Why not?" that a health service should be incorporated into the future international organization.
 He also proposed a "health tax" paid by member states.

-At the end of the UNRRA, Rajchman proposed to use its residual funds for a child-feeding program beneficiary of US funding.
+At the 1948 dissolution of the United Nations Relief and Rehabilitation Administration (UNRRA), Rajchman proposed to use its residual funds for a child-feeding program beneficiary of US funding.
 The organization was created by resolution 57(I) of the United Nations General Assembly on 11 December 1946 and named United Nations International Children's Emergency Fund (UNICEF).
 As its first chairman, Rajchman chose Maurice Pate of the Commission for Relief in Belgium to direct the agency and "to think about organizing an action, a fund for the benefit of children, war victims chiefly."
 Rajchman, as head of a special UN subcommittee and with the support of La Guardia, Herbert Hoover and Maurice Pate, presented the resolution to the General assembly.
 From a temporary emergency relief agency in 1946 providing food and clothing to children and mothers displaced by World War II, the agency became a permanent UN Organization in 1953, and extended its efforts toward general programs of children welfare.

 Governance

 UNICEF relies on country offices to help carry out its work through a unique program of cooperation developed with the host government.
-The programs seeks to develop practical strategies for fulfilling and protecting the rights of children and women.
+The program seeks to develop practical strategies for fulfilling and protecting the rights of children and women.
 Regional offices guide this work and provide technical assistance to country offices as needed.
 Overall management and administration of the organization take place at its headquarters in New York City.

 Guiding and monitoring all of UNICEF's work is an executive board made up of 36 members who are government representatives.
-The board establishes policies, approves programs and decides on administrative and financial plans and budgets.
+The board establishes policies, approves programs, and decides on administrative and financial plans and budgets.
 Its work is coordinated by the bureau, comprising the president and four vice-presidents, each officer representing one of the five regional groups.
 These five officers are elected by the executive board annually from among its members, with the presidency rotating among the regional groups on an annual basis.
 As a matter of custom, permanent members of the Security Council do not serve as officers of the executive board.

 The office of the secretary of the executive board helps maintain an effective relationship between the executive board and the UNICEF secretariat, and organizes field visits by board members.